 Although home to over 150,000 people, Toowoomba is historically renowned for its ‘country town’ atmosphere.
 On this basis, First Coat, a 3 day mural festival involving 27 Australian and international artists creating more than 15 large murals around the city could be considered risky.
 While the artists are primarily drawn from other areas, First Coat coincides with a range of ancillary events including a two-day creative symposium, hands on creative workshops, dance productions and interactive youth activities.

-In other words, First Coat leverages graffiti as a stimulus for a range of initiatives that in turn foster diverse creative milieus in the locale.
+First Coat leverages graffiti as a stimulus for a range of initiatives that in turn foster diverse creative milieus in the locale.

 The organisation behind the festival also articulates inward-looking potentially ‘authentic’ objectives: